Christendom Condemned Links

 man [Jesus] has not been a failure yet; for nobody has ever

 Without being defined as a motivation for doing something effective, hope is a dirty, four letter word symbolizing something which Christianity has used as a substitute for doing something that brings the reality of fulfillment.
 This kind of hope is what people do when they don't know what to believe and don't know what to do.
 "Hope springs eternal to the human breast."
-That is too bad because there IS no efficacy to this kind of hoping, there is only choosing to believe and responding in the right way.
+That is too bad because there IS no efficacy to this kind of hoping, and it is little better than mooning.
+The alternative is choosing to believe and responding in the right way.
 Jesus didn't teach hope and didn't use the word.

 Bible/Word of God